 As a dentist, your online presence is becoming increasingly important.
 Don’t get left behind as your competitors use these techniques to get ahead.
 Having a website no one can find just doesn’t work!

-Improving your dental practice’s SEO ranking is only one small part of setting your business up to gain traction and get traffic and visitors using Google and any other search engine.
+Improving your dentist SEO ranking is only one small part of setting your business up to gain traction and get traffic and visitors using Google and any other search engine.

 However, it’s a great place to start.
 Many times a newly optimized webpage will begin showing up better in the search engines in only a few short weeks.